 TIP #6: PRACTICE AND BE CONSISTENT

 Language learning has to be consistent.
-Chinese character writing needs to be done regularly too.
+Chinese character writing needs to be done regularly.
 Practice makes perfect.
 And consistence brings success.

 TIP #7: GIVE COMPLIMENT AND STOP COMPARING

 As the educator, we are also cheerleaders.
 We should praise our children for each single step they make on the Chinese learning.
-Chinese character writing is not easy, it needs more attention, recognition and praise.
+Chinese character writing is not easy, it requires attention, recognition and praise.

 Sometimes it is easy to fall into traps like comparing a child to another, either on their writing qualities or on their memorization.
 Try to stop doing so.
-It is not fair to compare and it does not help motivate children to practice.
-If you have to compare, compare today’s writing to yesterday’s, maybe you can identify where the child did well and where he should improve.
+It is not fair to compare two different children and it does not help to motivate kids to practice character writing.
+If you have to compare, then compare a child’s writing today to yesterday.
+Maybe you can identify where the child did well and where he should improve.
 Believe me, this is much more constructive.